hariharan-devarajan/vanidl/examples/report.md

 - The Fusion Recurrent Neural Net (FRNN) software is a Python package that implements deep learning models for disruption prediction in tokamak fusion plasmas.
 - It preprocesses signal and normalization files for stateful LSTM training.
 - Uses numpy files npz formats to read data.
-	- each signal file is 2MB in size.
+	- each signal file is 2MB in size (total 28545 files).
-	- normalized signal file is 1MB in size.
+	- normalized signal file is 1MB in size (1 file).

 ### Darshan I/O Profiling Results
 - It spends 8.43% of time on I/O